Eco Volunteering (7 Days - 6 nights)

 During your visit at the center you will spend a lot of time walking through our protected area.
 The area is forested and might not always be accessible without you getting dirty.
 Activities in the forest vary during the rainy season between May and September.

 When you arrive at the Nam Tien Lake pier, we will transfer you to the Center by boat.
-You will have time to settle into your private bungalow before your guide takes you to the forest.
+You will have time to settle into your room in the dormitory before your guide takes you to the forest.
 Along the way, you walk past the different enclosures where our main activities take place.
 After enjoying a Laotian style picnic, you can watch the resident mother and baby at the nursery.
 The mahout of the mother stays close by while she and her baby have a bath and play.
 The mother trusts the mahout around her offspring and even lets him play with her a little bit.

 When the mother and baby have drunk enough and returned to the forest, you will take the boat back to the Center for the hospital visit.
 Our Laotian Vet Assistant or our Biologist will Introduce you to their world and tell you more about common and uncommon injuries and their respective treatments.
 It is also the perfect time to ask any questions you have about the biology of the elephants.